MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 ### Edit a working hour occurrence.

-Bob's schedule then changes to start from 10:00 AM on 15 May 2021.
+Bob's schedule then changes to start at 10:00 AM on May 15, 2021.
 Debbie uses the `msdyn_SaveCalendar` API.

 **Request**